optimisme/Darling-HelloWorld/README.md

 # Darling-HelloWorld

-Hello World, a windowed AppKit application that works on Darling HQ.
+An example of a windowed AppKit application that works on Darling HQ

 Install Darling HQ as usual: [Build Instructions](https://docs.darlinghq.org/build-instructions.html)